Nili: Demise

 Attempting to reach Egypt on foot, Avshalom Feinberg was killed and Yosef Lishansky was wounded but managed to reach British lines.

 From February to September 1917, the steam yacht Managem regularly sailed to the Palestinian coast near Atlit.
-Lishansky swam ashore to collect Nili information and to pass money sent by American Jews to the starving yishuv.
+Lishansky swam ashore to collect Nili information and to pass money sent by American Jews to the starving Yishuv.
 However, the presence of German submarines made the trips too risky and the group switched to homing pigeons.

-In the fall of 1917, the Bosnian mudir of Qisarya, Ahmad Bek Kat-huda Ćehajić, exposed NILI when he intercepted one of its carrier pigeons.
-The Ottomans who were able to decipher the Nili code (based on Hebrew, Aramaic, French, and English) within one week.
+In the fall of 1917, the Bosnian mudir of Qisarya, Ahmad Bek Kat-huda Ćehajić, exposed Nili when he intercepted one of its carrier pigeons.
+The Ottomans were able to decipher the Nili code (based on Hebrew, Aramaic, French, and English) within one week.
 As a result, the Ottomans were able to unravel the spy network, whereupon the leadership of the Yishuv and the Hashomer disassociated itself from Nili.
 One Nili member, Na'aman Belkind, was captured by the Ottomans and reportedly revealed information about the group.

-In October 1917, the Ottomans surrounded Zichron Yaakov and arrested numerous people, including Sarah, who committed suicide after four days of torture.
+In October 1917, the Ottomans surrounded Zikhron Ya'akov and arrested numerous people, including Sarah Aaronsohn, who committed suicide after four days of torture.
 Other prisoners were incarcerated in Damascus.
 Lishansky and Belkind were hanged.